notgif/expressions/README.md

-# Expression Calculator
+# expressions.py

-Define an expression and then evaluate it for different values
+A parser for evaluating mathematical expressions